saylordotorg/course_polsc232/Unit05.md

+---
+layout: default
+title: "POLSC232: American Government"
+course_description: "An introductory course on American Government, designed also to prepare for the College Board's CLEP subject matter exam."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Civil Rights and Civil Liberties** <span id="5"></span> *The civil rights and civil liberties granted to Americans are central to the American government.
 Freedoms and rights were important factors